 Biography of Guru Ram Das (1534 – 1581)

 Guru Ram Das (Gurmukhi: ਗੁਰੂ ਰਾਮ ਦਾਸ) was the Fourth Sikh Guru of the ten Gurus of Sikhism.
-He is known for founding the town of Ramdaspur, later known as Amritsar, in the Punjab.
-Ram Das composed 638 hymns, or about ten percent of hymns in the Guru Granth Sahib.
-While Guru Amar Das introduced the manji system of religious organization, Ram Das extended it with adding the masand institution.
+He is known for founding the town of Ramdaspur, later known as Amritsar, in Punjab.
+Ram Das composed 638 hymns or about ten percent of hymns in the Guru Granth Sahib.
+While Guru Amar Das introduced the manji system of a religious organization, Ram Das extended it by adding the Masand institution.

 Name: Bhai Jetha Mal Sodhi

 Famous name: Guru Ram Das

 Father: Hari Das

 Wife: Bibi Bhani (Daughter of Guru Amar Das)